 So for the young at heart FIRE crowd, this all can apply to you too!
 We totally agree with your approach and core values of a debt-free lifestyle, good savings rates, smart investing, cut unnecessary spending, and quality of life over money and things.
 No, we aren’t FIRE, but we think that way.

 To us, retirement or retiring early doesn’t necessarily mean never working a day in your life again.
 We make the interpretation that you are set free from the hamster wheel of the typical 9-5 work schedule.
 You allow yourself to think out of the box and work as you wish, with your passions, when you need to, or even for something social to do.
 Kudos to you all.
+Just in case you decide to work remotely, check out the Spain digital nomad visa.

 Spain Residency in relation to taxes